Customizing compliance results

 - In the Details section, you can edit the Title and Description.

-- In the Rules section, choose additional rules or select a new benchmark from the Benchmark drop-down list to select other rules.
+- In the Rules section, choose additional rules or select a new standard from the Standard drop-down list to select other rules.

 - Click Update.